jjshao-ms/azure-docs-sdk-dotnet/api/overview/azure/preview/ai.projects-readme.md

 AIProjectClient projectClient = new AIProjectClient(new Uri(endpoint), new DefaultAzureCredential());
 ```

+**Note:** Support for project connection string and hub-based projects has been discontinued.
+We recommend creating a new Azure AI Foundry resource utilizing project endpoint.
+If this is not possible, please pin the version of `Azure.AI.Projects` to version `1.0.0-beta.8` or earlier.

 Once the `AIProjectClient` is created, you can call methods in the form of `Get<Method>Client()` on this client to retrieve instances of specific sub-clients.

 ## Examples

 ### Performing Agent operations

 The `GetPersistentAgentsClient` method on the `AIProjectsClient` gives you access to an authenticated `PersistentAgentsClient` from the `Azure.AI.Agents.Persistent` package.
 Below we show how to create an Agent and delete it.
-To see what you can do with the agent you created, see the [many samples](https://github.com/Azure/azure-sdk-for-net/tree/Azure.AI.Projects_1.0.0-beta.9/sdk/ai/Azure.AI.Agents.Persistent/samples) associated with the `Azure.AI.Agents.Persistent` package.
+To see what you can do with the agent you created, see the [many samples](https://github.com/Azure/azure-sdk-for-net/tree/Azure.AI.Projects_1.0.0-beta.10/sdk/ai/Azure.AI.Agents.Persistent/samples) associated with the `Azure.AI.Agents.Persistent` package.

 The code below assumes `ModelDeploymentName` (a string) is defined.
 It's the deployment name of an AI model in your Foundry Project, as shown in the "Models + endpoints" tab, under the "Name" column.
 ```C# Snippet:AI_Projects_ExtensionsAgentsBasicsSync